sanity-io/hydrogen-sanity/README.md

 }
 ```

-Then, in your loaders you'll have access to the client in the request context:
+Then, in your loaders and actions you'll have access to Sanity Client in context:

 ```ts
 export async function loader({context, params}: LoaderArgs) {